Night Train (Jimmy Forrest composition): Origins and development

 "Night Train" has a long and complicated history.
 The piece's opening riff was first recorded in 1940 by a small group led by Duke Ellington sideman Johnny Hodges, under the title "That's the Blues, Old Man".

-Ellington used the same riff as the opening and closing theme of a longer-form composition, "Happy-Go-Lucky Local", that was itself one of four parts of his Deep South Suite.
-Forrest was part of Ellington's band when it performed this composition, which has a long tenor saxophone break in the middle.
-After leaving Ellington, Forrest recorded "Night Train" on United Records and had a major rhythm & blues hit.
-While "Night Train" employs the same riff as the earlier recordings, it is used in a much earthier R&B setting.
-Forrest inserted his own solo over a stop-time rhythm not used in the Ellington composition.
-He put his own stamp on the tune, but its relation to the earlier composition is obvious.
+Ellington used the same riff as the opening and closing theme of a longer-form composition, "Happy-Go-Lucky Local", that was itself one of four parts of his 1946 Deep South Suite.
+Jimmy Forrest was part of Ellington's band when it performed this composition, which has a long tenor saxophone break in the middle.
+After leaving Ellington, Forrest recorded "Night Train" on United Records, and his record was the fifth best selling R&B record of 1952.
+While "Night Train" employs the same riff as the earlier recordings, Forrest's record used a rhythm and blues arrangement, and included a stop-time tenor sax break not used in the Hodges or Ellington arrangements.

 Solo importance

-Like Illinois Jacquet's solo on "Flying Home", Forrest's original saxophone solo on "Night Train" became a veritable part of the composition, and is usually recreated in cover versions by other performers.
-Buddy Morrow's trombone transcription of Forrest's solo from his big-band recording of the tune is similarly incorporated into many performances.
+Forrest's saxophone solo on the 1951 "Night Train" recording became a part of the performance tradition of the song, and is usually recreated in cover versions by other performers.
+Trombonist Buddy Morrow, for example, played Forrest's solo on trombone on a 1953 recording of the song that became a hit in Great Britain and reached #12 on the UK singles chart.

 Broadcast Music, Inc. (BMI) credits the composition to Jimmy Forrest and Oscar Washington.